 PDF Document | 40 Pages | 8.5 MB

-- Enhancing Participation in Employment Settings through AAC
+- Enhancing Participation in Employment Settings through Augmentative and Alternative Communication (AAC)

 This project aimed to explore the feasibility of using podcasting to increase the timely and consistent access to critical information and training related to supporting the communication of individuals who use AAC in the workplace.

 LOV-Dane is a grassroots organization of individuals with disabilities, families and community members building fulfilling, community centered lives for all citizens.
 LOV is engaging in collective action, mobilizing individual and community assets, increasing civic engagement, building reciprocal relationships of caring and mutual support, and developing inclusive and sustainable employment, recreation and living opportunities.
 To learn more visit: Living Our Vision-Dane

 This project disseminated creative and promising approaches for supporting youth with disabilities to participate more fully and naturally in school, work, and community activities.

 Sound Response was created to supplement direct staff support through the creative use of technical/mechanical supports.
 The Sound Response program is now Night Owl Support Systems, LLC.